First double-differential measurement of kinematic imbalance in neutrino interactions with the MicroBooNE detector

 To reduce contributions from cosmic tracks and to minimize bin-migration effects, the event selection considers only muon and proton track pairs that are fully contained within a fiducial volume of 10\,cm from the edge of the detector active volume.

 The signal definition used in this analysis includes all $\nu_{\mu}$-Ar scattering events with a final-state muon with momentum 0.1 $< p_{\mu} <$ 1.2\,GeV/$c$ and exactly one final-state proton with 0.3 $< p_{p} <$ 1\,GeV/$c$.
 Events with final-state neutral pions at any momentum are excluded.
 Signal events may contain additional protons with momentum less than 300 MeV/$c$ or greater than 1\,GeV/$c$, neutrons at any momentum, and charged pions with momentum lower than 70 MeV/$c$.
 We refer to the signal events as CC1p0$\pi$.
+Due to the requirement for a single proton and no pions in the final state, the CC1p0$\pi$ topology of interest is dominated by QE events.
+Yet, more complex interactions, namely meson exchange currents (MEC), resonance interactions (RES) and deep inelastic scattering events (DIS), can still produce the CC1p0$\pi$ experimental signature.
+Events that do not satisfy the CC1p0$\pi$ signal definition at a truth level are treated as background.
+Such events are referred to as non-CC1p0$\pi$ and are dominated by interactions with two protons in the momentum range of interest, where the second proton was not reconstructed.
+This topology is studied in~\cite{MicroBooNE:2022emb}, where a good data-simulation agreement is observed.

 After the application of the event selection, we retain 9051 data events that satisfy all criteria.
 Event distributions for all the aforementioned variables of interest and details on the \CCIpOpi\ event selection can be found in~\cite{RefPRD}.